 Wearing water shoes can provide your child with a barrier between their tender feet and hazards located in or around water.

 Not only do they contribute to safety, but they also ensure your child’s comfort.
-Even though the seaweed on the bottom of the lake poses no real threat, it can feel strange and deter children from even entering the water.
+Even though the seaweed on the lake’s bottom poses no real threat, it can feel strange and deter children from even entering the water.

-They can also keep your child safe at the local pool.
+They can also keep your child safe when swimming at the local pool.
 They’re typically manufactured with rubber bottoms that prevent slipping on the pool deck or changing area.

-And finally, while water shoes are intended for a very specific use (in or around water), many a mom has figured out that they’re a great all-around shoe for their active children.
+And finally, while water shoes are intended for very specific use (in or around water), many moms have figured out that they’re a great all-around shoe for their active children.